 Compressed wood pellet horse bedding and Timothy grass hay, one example of an appropriate floor material for Seraphim.

 Flying Space.
 Having raised birds of all types since the age of 3, I can honestly say that creating an optimal aviary or flight has always been – for me – an incredibly difficult task.
 And believe me, I’ve tried literally everything to manage the tiniest of finches to gigantic peafowl and parrots to waterbirds of all types.
 The truth is that the best aviary is simply the great out-of-doors with no obstruction to free flight, and that is a tough act to follow.
 Free flight works wonderfully for birds that are domestic or attached enough to return to their building at night; it doesn’t work so well for those that are inherently wild or at unusual risk for predation.
 And Seraphim present some special problems in this regard.
 If they do happen to escape, having never been out, they tend to simply fly away and never look back.
-They are not great at homing.
+They are not great at homing either.
 The risk of loss is lower in the countryside and in the absence of trees and buildings interfering with a clear view of the loft, the obvious place to which to return.
 In town, the clutter of buildings and trees seems to startle an escaped Seraph and it doesn’t know what to do or where to go, so it just takes off.
 I know of one farm flock successfully allowed in and out every day from its loft; they were kept inside for several months first to get their bearings then allowed out through a small door with a landing pad; a large wall of the loft was chicken wire so the birds still inside could easily be seen and heard by those outside.
 This arrangement allowed the Seraphim to find their way back with no difficulty; the loft was also free and clear from overhanging trees and close buildings so it could clearly be identified as “home” from any angle.
 Nevertheless, Seraphim that felt crowded or that didn’t have mates would eventually leave of their own accord, and who knows what happened to them.
 Seraphim are prized by hawks, particularly the Sharp-Shinned Hawk and Cooper’s Hawk – natural bird hunters.
 The farm flock owner reported several instances during spring and fall hawk migrations of the loss of several Seraphim.
 Though fast fliers, the bright white color of a Seraph makes it an illuminated target for a hungry hawk.
 Those with little outdoor flying experience are quickly doomed.
 Other predators such as cats don’t do as well; Seraphim have an intense startle response and take to the air in a split second at the slightest disturbance, so they are generally quite unlikely to be caught by any ground-dwelling carnivores.
 So…the lesson is simple.
 Do NOT let your rare Seraphim fly free outside as a rule, and UNLESS you take precautions to make certain they will properly “home” and you have ascertained that there is very little – if any – risk of death due to predation.
 Do not let your show birds or best breeding birds fly free under any circumstances.
 They will certainly be lost at some point one way or another if you do.

 An 8×12 black-powder tubular steel dog kennel as aviary; note the door within a door, the birdbath, landing board under the windows, and ledge at the far end.
 The floor is covered with willow twig fencing.